mindtapp-app/MindTapp-1/README.md

 ## How to update from GitHub repository

+1. sudo su
-1. cd /var/www/MindTapp
+2. cd /srv/MindTapp
+3. source MindTappEnv/bin/source
-2. sudo git pull
+4. git pull
-3. sudo service nginx restart
+5. systemctl nginx restart
-4. sudo service gunicorn restart
+6. systemctl gunicorn restart
+7. double check if any changes were added to dev_settings, make sure prod_settings is manually updated appropriately for it

 ## How to activate the virtualenv